Comment (0)

 Place all the ingredients in a large bowl and beat until just combined.

-Pour the cheesecake filling into the chilled base.
-Dollop spoonfuls of the blackberry filling into the cheesecake and gently swirl through using a skewer.
+Pour the cheesecake filling over the chilled base.
+Spoon dollops of the blackcurrant filling over the cheesecake and gently swirl through with a skewer.

-Bake in a water bath* at 150ºC for about 60 – 70 minutes or until set in the centre.
-Take the cheesecake out from the oven and cool at a room temperature.
-Then cool in the refrigerator for about 12 hours.
+Bake in a water bath* at 150°C for about 60–70 minutes, or until set in the centre.
+Remove the cheesecake from the oven and leave to cool at room temperature, then chill in the refrigerator for about 12 hours.

 • 250 g blackcurrants, fresh or frozen